Read Rousseau with voice, context, and method in the same frame.

 Rousseau

 Perhaps.
-Yet even a limited view can remain powerful if it makes the claim that social life can deform human beings while still requiring a legitimate political form for freedom harder to ignore.
+Yet even a limited view can remain powerful if it keeps the claim that social life can deform human beings while still requiring a legitimate political form for freedom harder to ignore than it was before.

 Critic